SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 #### <a name="bulk-operations"></a>To edit the schedule of bulk operations

-You may only edit the schedule of bulk operations with status = SCHEDULED.
+You may only edit the schedule of bulk operations with state = SCHEDULED.

 1. Click the menu icon to the right of the bulk operation that you want to edit, and then click **Edit schedule**.
 3. In the resulting dialog box you may change the **Start date** and **Delay** values.